Depression Therapy in NYC

 Single Episode and Recurrent Types

-Major Depressive Disorder is characterized by persistent sadness, hopelessness, and a lack of interest in activities that once brought pleasure.
-MDD can be categorized into:
+Major Depressive Disorder is characterized by persistent sadness, hopelessness, and a loss of interest in activities that once brought pleasure.
+MDD can be categorized into different patterns:

 - Single Episode MDD: A single period of major depression lasting at least two weeks, often longer.
-Symptoms may include feeling sad or 'empty,' loss of interest in favorite activities, changes in appetite or sleep (whether increased or decreased), reduced self-confidence and self-esteem, fatigue, difficulty concentrating, feelings of hopelessness, irritability, anxiety, guilt, thoughts of death or suicide, and physical symptoms such as aches, pains, headaches, and digestive problems.
+Symptoms may include feeling sad or empty, loss of interest in favorite activities, changes in appetite or sleep, reduced self-confidence and self-esteem, fatigue, difficulty concentrating, feelings of hopelessness, irritability, anxiety, guilt, thoughts of death or suicide, and physical symptoms such as aches, pains, headaches, and digestive problems.

 - Recurrent MDD: Individuals experience multiple episodes of depression, with periods of remission in between.
-The severity of each episode may vary, but without treatment, these episodes can worsen over time, leading to greater impairment.
+The severity of each episode may vary, but without treatment, these episodes can worsen over time and lead to greater impairment.

 Dysthymia (Persistent Depressive Disorder)

-Dysthymia, also known as Persistent Depressive Disorder (PDD), is a chronic form of depression where individuals experience long-term, low-grade depressive symptoms for at least two years.
-Although the symptoms of dysthymia may not be as intense as those in MDD, they persist and interfere with daily life.
+Dysthymia, also known as Persistent Depressive Disorder (PDD), is a chronic form of depression in which individuals experience long-term, low-grade depressive symptoms for at least two years.
+Although the symptoms may not be as intense as those seen in MDD, they persist and interfere with daily life.
 Common symptoms include low energy, feelings of inadequacy, and difficulty making decisions.
-Because the symptoms are often milder, individuals with dysthymia may go undiagnosed for years.
+Because the symptoms are often milder but continuous, individuals with dysthymia may go undiagnosed for years.

 Other Forms of Depression